MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-log-architecture-and-management-guide.md

 - An instance of SQL Server is stopped by a SHUTDOWN statement or by stopping the SQL Server (MSSQLSERVER) service.
 Either action causes a checkpoint in each database in the instance of SQL Server.
 - An instance of SQL Server periodically generates automatic checkpoints in each database to reduce the time that the instance would take to recover the database.
 - A database backup is taken.
 - An activity requiring a database shutdown is performed.
-For example, if AUTO_CLOSE option is ON and the last user connection to the database is closed.
-Another example: a database option change is made that requires a restart of the database.
+This can happen when the AUTO_CLOSE option is ON and the last user connection to the database is closed.
+Another example is when a database option change is made that requires a restart of the database.

 ### Automatic checkpoints